 The Requirements plan describes the requirements work of this assignment

-When there is a requirements strategy, you can focus on creating a requirements plan for the current release.
+When there is a requirements strategy, you can focus on creating a requirements work plan for the current release.
 The plan describes the requirements areas included in the release, which requirements analysts who will work with the requirements areas, which stakeholders they will cooperate with, and the schedule of the work to be performed.
 A requirements plan corresponds to a test plan for test work and it can be seen as a project plan for requirements management.
-The requirements plan describes who should do what and when to do it.
+The requirements work plan describes who should do what and when to do it.

 If you even need to mention the requirements strategy in the requirements plan it is probably to describe the deviations you make and why you have decided to make these deviations from the established requirements strategy.
 When a requirements strategy exists you can quickly produce a requirements plan.